deco-cx/vibecms/README.md

 };
 ```

 Each section of a webpage is a standalone TSX component with clearly defined props, promoting maintainability and rapid development.
+The type definitions automatically generate appropriate content editing interfaces, eliminating the need to manually configure content type editors.

+#### Server-Side Rendering with Client-Side Interactivity

+Components in Vibe CMS run on the server-side by default, ensuring fast loading times and excellent SEO.
+For interactive elements, Vibe CMS supports client-side islands of interactivity, similar to modern frameworks like Fresh.

 ### Enable inline content editing for your users anywhere